-At this time of year, we are all suffering from the winter blahs to some degree.
+During the winter months, we all suffer from the winter blahs to some degree.

 What is the Chicken’s Immune System?

-In order for a chicken to effectively fight these organisms the immune system must be in great shape and have all the things it needs to be effective.
+For a chicken to effectively fight these organisms, the immune system must be in great shape and have everything it needs to be effective.

 Garlic is a powerful aid to the immune system.
-It is also an antimicrobial, repels parasites and is said to deter intestinal worms all while stimulating the immune system.
+It is also antimicrobial, repels parasites, and is said to deter intestinal worms while stimulating the immune system.